-It's important you start your record-keeping right from the start, so you should also work with a qualified accountant.
+It's also essential to start record-keeping right away.
+To keep track of your expenses, you should enlist a qualified accountant.
 Your franchisor may provide you with software or a chart of accounts, and your accountant will help you set up your books and records.
-Your account can also help you determine how much working capital you will require.
+Your accountant can also help you determine how much working capital you will require.

-Working capital is the amount of day-by-day cash available to a business.
-Depending on the type of business, it is important that the working capital cover a particular length of time, ranging from as little as two or three months to as much as two to three years until the business is in full swing.
+Working capital is the amount of day-to-day cash available to a business.
+Depending on the type of business, it is vital to ensure that your working capital covers a particular length of time, ranging from as little as two or three months to as much as two to three years until the business is in full swing.

-The franchisor typically provides an estimate of the amount that is needed, but you should do your own thorough research to make sure your calculation is based on your market rather than the system average, which may not be accurate for your location.
+The franchisor typically provides an estimate of the amount that is needed, but you should do your thorough research on your own to make sure your calculation is based on your market rather than the system average, which may not be accurate for your location.

-Build-out costs vary wildly between franchises.
-Once you have decided on a franchise finish finding a location (the franchisor will need to approve the location), you will determine an estimate from the franchisor of your overall build-out costs.
+Build-out costs can vary wildly between franchises.
+Once you have decided on a franchise and finished finding a location, which the franchisor will need to approve, the franchisor can help you estimate your overall build-out costs.

-This will include all furniture, fixtures, equipment, and signage.
-Other considerations include professional fees for civil and architectural drawings, zoning compliance, contractor fees, decor packages, security, deposits and insurance, and landscaping.
+These expenses generally include furniture, fixtures, equipment, and signage.
+There are other start-up costs to consider, including professional fees for civil and architectural drawings, zoning compliance, contractor fees, decor packages, security, deposits and insurance, and landscaping.

 If you decide to buy a home-based franchise, there are no build-out costs involved.
-You may have other costs for software applications or computers, but sometimes these items are included in the franchise fee.
+You may, however, have other costs for software applications or computers.
+Sometimes these items are included in the franchise fee.

-All new businesses require you to have the proper supplies to run your business.
-Whether it is a food franchise that offers plastic utensils (small wares) to its customers or a service-based franchise that goes through a lot of office supplies, every franchise needs the proper supplies in order to do business.
-Your franchisor should be able to give you an accurate list or estimate of what is needed to open your franchise.
+Whether it is a food franchise that offers plastic utensils (small wares) to its customers or a service-based franchise that goes through a lot of office supplies, every franchise needs the proper supplies to do business.
+Your franchisor should be able to give you an accurate list or estimate of what is required in order to open your franchise.

 If you are buying a retail franchise or any other franchise where you are selling a specific product, you must stock up on inventory.
-Once again, every franchise is different and has different requirements.
-You may be required to buy between $20,000 and $150,000 worth of inventory.
+Once again, every franchise is different and has different requirements, but you may be required to buy between $20,000 and $150,000 worth of inventory.

-Although the training itself should be covered by the franchise fee, the franchisee is usually responsible for the training-related associated travel and living expenses.
+Although the training itself may be covered by the franchise fee, the franchisee is usually responsible for the training-related travel and living expenses.

-With some franchisors, training can last only a few days or one or two weeks, but in some more complex franchise systems, the training may extend for many months, with classroom training followed by online webinars or classes.
+With some franchisors, training can last from a few days to one or two weeks.
+In some more complex franchise systems, meanwhile, the training may extend for many months, with classroom training followed by online webinars or classes.